programatix/AsuswrtPrintServerFix/README.md

 3. Reboot the router.
 4. You may need to perform step 2 again whenever you upgrade the firmware.

+Note: Since we're using ```script_usbmount``` to initiate the script, you will need to permanently have a usb drive plugged into one of the USB port of the router.

 ## Verify that the scripts are working
 1. Browse to your router WebUI.
 2. Go to ```System Log```.